kac5a/kac5a.github.io/k5notify/usage.md

 ## Replacing the Framework notification

+!>**IMPORTANT**<br/>
+The script does not support the tilde coloring that the default FiveM notification uses.
+This causes some messages to appear in an unformatted way.
+To remove this, you have to manually delete the tilde colorings from your message strings

 You can replace the default notifications on your framework to use the K5 notifications.
 This is a bit harder method, make sure you know what you're doing.

 ### ESX